FREQUENTLY ASKED QUESTIONS

 Q8.5.
 Does Delos arbitration involve any financial incentives / disincentives for arbitrators?

 Yes.
 Unlike the fee schedules of other institutions, Delos’s Time and Costs Schedules do not differentiate between the share of the institution to administer the dispute, and the share of the arbitrators for their fees and expenses.
-This is because, in a Delos arbitration, the final split will depend on the efficiency of the arbitrator and on how much Delos has had to get involved due to a lack of efficiency of the arbitrator.
+This is because, in a Delos arbitration, the final split will depend on the efficiency of the arbitrator in the circumstances and on how much Delos has had to get involved due to a lack of efficiency of the arbitrator.

 Q8.6.
 What guidance does Delos provide arbitrators as to the conduct of a Delos arbitration?